-Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284 For Science and Engineering students: HIE203, HIE207 and HIE271
+For Arts students: HIE101 and HIE103 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284

-HIE446 THE THIRD REICH AT WAR, 1939-1945
+HIE446 The Third Reich at War, 1939-1945

 This seminar course explores the German nation at war during the period 1939-45.
 It examines all aspects of the German war effort, including domestic mobilization, military operations, German invasions of other countries, and the rise and fall of German fortunes.
 At the end of the course, students will be able to describe, explain, and assess: German war aims, German strategy and tactics, the German war economy, and the Wehrmacht's role in the Holocaust.